shengjinbiao/party/README.md

         $  party -d cuda:0 test --curves --load-from-file arabic.safetensors  */*.xml
         $  party -d cuda:0 test --boxes --load-from-file arabic.safetensors  */*.xml
-        $  party -d cuda:0 test --curves --load-from-repo 10.5281/zenodo.14616981 */*.xml
+        $  party -d cuda:0 test --curves --load-from-repo 10.5281/zenodo.14616980 */*.xml
-        $  party -d cuda:0 test --boxes --load-from-repo 10.5281/zenodo.14616981 */*.xml
+        $  party -d cuda:0 test --boxes --load-from-repo 10.5281/zenodo.14616980 */*.xml

 ## Performance

 Training and inference resource consumption is highly dependent on various optimizations being enabled.
 Torch compilation which is required for various attention optimizations is enabled per default but lower precision training which isn't supported on CPU needs to be configured manually with `party --precision bf16-mixed ...`.
+It is possible to reduce training memory requirements substantially by freezing the visual encoder with the `--freeze-encoder` option.

 Moderate speedups on CPU are possible with intra-op parallelism (`party --threads 4 ocr ...`).